Gino Hernandez: Personal life

 His mother was Patrice Aguirre and his father was Charles Eugene Wolfe Sr., with the latter's identity being unknown to the point that wrestling fans speculated that Wolfe's father was actually Houston Wrestling promoter Paul Boesch, due to how close they were.
 Wolfe adopted the Gino Hernandez name after his stepfather, Luis Hernandez, who trained with him when Gino was a child.

 Wolfe was married twice, both times to Janice Marie Bancroft.
 They were first married on April 10, 1976 in Harris County, Texas, before divorcing soon after on January 27, 1977.
-During their first marriage, they had a daughter, Lisha.
+During their first marriage, they had a daughter, Lisa Marie, named after Lisa Marie Presley.
+A second daughter followed, Tasha.
 The pair remarried on April 12, 1978 before divorcing again on July 19, 1979.
-According to former WCCW colleague Jake Roberts, Hernandez was involved with the gay community in Houston.

 Death

 On February 4, 1986, concerned with Wolfe's well-being, two WCCW officials (David Manning and Rick Hazzard) and several local police officers broke into his Highland Park, Texas condo, discovering Wolfe's decomposing corpse.
 He had been dead for approximately three to four days.
-Initially, Wolfe's death was ruled a homicide case; but following autopsy reports, his death was ruled the result of a cocaine overdose.
+Initially, Wolfe's death was ruled a homicide case; but following autopsy reports, his death was ruled the result of a cocaine overdose (Allegedly).

 Wolfe's drug abuse (e.g., alcohol and cocaine, among others) was no secret to many World Class mainstays, including onscreen manager/one-time booker Gary Hart, who claimed to have repeatedly encouraged Wolfe to "get clean".
 The syndicated World Class TV episode scheduled to air the weekend of February 15, 1986 originally included a Gino Hernandez match taped on January 24 at the Dallas Sportatorium.
 This match never aired; instead, show announcer Bill Mercer gave an on-camera announcement of Gino's death, and a different match aired in its place.
 Both Mercer and Marc Lowrance treated Hernandez's death as well as Chris Adams' blinding angle as equally significant during a time when World Class was about to go forward with their feud beginning at Texas Stadium.
 Adams returned the following May, and won the World Class Heavyweight Championship two months later.
 The funeral service and its expenses were handled by a reputed local drug dealer/trafficker called John Royal, with whom Hernandez had become friends.
 Family members were uncomfortable with Royal and his associates overseeing the funeral proceedings; many had never heard of or met them prior to Wolfe's death.